There are animal products in wine, unfortunately.

 Cellers Barbara Fores Blanco 2017

 Cellers Barbara Fores Blanc 2016 is made with a blend of Garnacha Blanca and Viognier and is grown in vineyards between 350 and 600 meters above sea level, where it enjoys great exposure to the sun and has limited rainfall throughout the year.
 The harshness of the continental climate is offset by the Mediterranean which provides an ideal climate for winemaking.
-The grape-harvest is entirely done by hand and at the very moment when each vine-varietal has reached its optimum ripeness.
+The grape-harvest is entirely done by hand and at the very moment when each wine-varietal has reached its optimum ripeness.

 Yetti and the Kokonut Pet Nat 2018 (PTC LIMITED RELEASE)